 Any eyelid hollowness caused by previous skin or muscle removal is not helped by orbital fat grafting, which can address only the fat component of the deficiency.

 • When transferring living tissue from one area of the body to another, survival -- both immediate and long-term -- is always a main concern.
 To maximize chances, the tissue to be moved should be as unharmed as possible, the method should be gentle, and the new environment should be as similar and receptive as possible.
-Our techniques of orbital fat grafting have been designed around these principles.

 With skin grafting, it is never possible to predict ahead of time just how successful a given operation will be.
 Most skin grafts shrink about 15-20% during healing, but some shrink almost nothing at all while a few fail completely.